 James, L.F., R.F.
 Keeler, A.E.
 Johnson, M.C.
 Williams, E.H.
 Cronin, and J.D.
 Olsen.
 1980.
 Plants poisonous to livestock in the western states [Agriculture Information Bulletin 415].
 Washington, D.C.: U.S. Department of Agriculture.

-Landete-Castillejos, T., A. Garcia, J.A.
-Gomez, and L. Gallego.
+Landete-Castillejos, T., A. García, J.A.
+Gómez, and L. Gallego.
 2003.
-Lactation under food constraints in Iberian red deer (Cervus elaphus hispanicus).
+Lactation under food constraints in Iberian red deer Cervus elaphus hispanicus.
 Wildlife Biology, 9, 131–139.

 Launchbaugh, J.L.
 1964.
 Effects of early spring burning on yields of native vegetation.
 Journal of Range Management, 17, 5–6.

 Lomas, L.A., and L.C.
 Bender.
 2007.
-Survival and cause-specific mortality of neonatal mule deer fawns in northcentral New Mexico.
+Survival and cause-specific mortality of neonatal mule deer fawns, north-central New Mexico.
 Journal of Wildlife Management, 71, 884–894.

 Lutz, D.W., B.F.
 Wakeling, L.H.
 Carpenter, D. Stroud, M. Cox, D. McWhirter, S. Rosenstock, L.C.
 Bender, and A.F.
 Reeve.
 2003.
 Impacts and changes to mule deer habitat.
 In J.C. deVos, Jr., M.R.
 Conover, and N.E.
 Headrick (Eds.), Mule deer conservation: Issues and management strategies (pp. 13–61).
-Logan, UT: Berryman Institute Press, Utah State University.
+Logan: Berryman Institute Press, Utah State University.

 Miller, H.G., J.M.
 Cooper, J.D.
-Miller, and O. Pauline.
+Miller, and O.J.L.
+Pauline.
 1979.
 Nutrient cycles in pine and their adaptation to poor soils.
 Canadian Journal of Forest Research, 9, 19–26.

 Oswald, B.P., and W.W.
 Covington.
 1983.
 Changes in understory production following a wildfire in southwestern ponderosa pine.
 Journal of Range Management, 36, 507–509.